Headgum: Dynamic Banter

+Get Played

+Formerly known as How Did This Get Played?, Get Played sees Nick Wiger, Heather Anne Campbell and Matt Apodaca discussing and reviewing video games.

 Girls On Porn

 Girls on Porn is a porn review podcast hosted by Rachel Napoleon and Laura Ramadei.
 Each week, they research and review porn based on popular search terms.
 The podcast was launched March 6, 2019.

 Good Christian Fun

 Kevin T. Porter and Caroline Ely explore the world of Christian pop culture.
 Good Christian Fun premiered on August 30, 2017.

 Good One: A Podcast About Jokes

 Host Jesse David Fox, Vulture.com Senior Editor, and a comedian guest discuss a famous joke of their choice.
 The podcast has featured episodes with Kevin Hart, Ray Romano, Nick Kroll, Will Forte, Bo Burnham, Jimmy Fallon, John Mulaney, Jerry Seinfeld, and Weird Al Yankovic.
 Good One, a joint project with Vulture, premiered on February 13, 2017.

 Hey Riddle Riddle

 On Hey Riddle Riddle, improv artists Adal Rifai, Erin Keif, and John Patrick Coan attempt to solve riddles, puzzles, and whodunits while discussing and dissecting them along the way.
 The podcast debuted on July 25, 2018, and has since drawn praise from Forbes, Observer and The Irish Times, in which it was lauded as being "high octane and hilarious".